andela-ajamiu/ultralist/README.md

 <h3>Overview</h3>

-UltraBucket is an API that lets you manage bucket lists.
+UltraBucket is an API that lets you manage your bucketlists.
 A bucket list is simply a number of experiences or achievements that a person hopes to have or accomplish during their lifetime.